llm-bible/llm-bible.github.io/privacy.markdown

 - **User Queries**: We collect and store the questions or queries you submit to provide better search and response capabilities.
 This helps us improve our site and provide you with relevant answers.
 - **IP Address**: Your IP address may be logged when you submit a query.
 This helps us monitor the usage of our site and protect against unauthorized access or abuse.
+- **Email Address**: If you choose to sign up for our mailing list, we collect your email address to send you updates and relevant information about our services.

 ### 2. How We Use Your Information
 We use the information we collect to: